syh7/DnDwiki/src/main/resources/parsed/darninia/session 4 - murder mystery.md

 + Crossed Deck inn:
 + uncommon to take slaves along
-+ Frank has an amazing, horrible accent (FIRST APPEARANCE OF THOMAS!!!)
++ Frank has an amazing, horrible accent (FIRST APPEARANCE OF [Thomas](https://bookstack.hemels.me/books/Darninia/page/wacomar-illitris#Thomas%20"the%20Treasurer"%20Tancus%20Enginius%20the%20First%20(of%20Many))!!!)
 + Faramar + Dalynn to backroom with 3 other slaves
-+ "[Thomas](https://bookstack.hemels.me/books/Darninia/page/wacomar-illitris#Thomas%20"the%20Treasurer"%20Tancus%20Enginius%20the%20First%20(of%20Many))" + "Ears of the Mountain" go play dice with traders
++ "Thomas" + "Ears of the Mountain" go play dice with traders
 + Backroom:
 + TweedleTwee + TweedleDumb (human + dwarf) are slaves of master Hector
 + Might want to send a message in exchange for something (prob woman)